AzureTecDevsOffical/simplejsconsole/README.md

 # simplejsconsole
 Creates a console window on your website!
+**UNDER DEVOPMENT!
+Do not use!**